deathtothecorporation/plunder-docs/setup/installation.md

 You will forget to do this and wonder why nothing is working.
 That's probably why.

-Once you're in a nix development shell, run the following command to build the Plunder environment:
+Once you're in a nix development shell, run the following command to build the Pallas environment:

 ```bash
 stack build